 #4 – No one cares about your design

 Now let me qualify this.
-I’m not justifying creating intentially ugly designs, or enganging in lazy web design.
-I’m arguing that all the ooo-ing and awe-ing your team is doing about fonts, colors, slideshows, etc is probably overkill.
+I’m not justifying creating intentionally ugly designs, or engaging in lazy web design.
+I’m arguing that all the ooo-ing and awe-ing your team is doing about fonts, colours, slideshows, etc is probably overkill.

 People arrive at your website with a goal.
 It’s not like visiting an art gallery, where people stroll and savour the beauty of the art and the skill of the artist.
 People will judge your site on how easily they can complete their objective, not on how your design stimulated their senses.